-Cancellation policy for Red Wolf & Voyageurs Overnight Camps 2022:
+Cancellation policy for Red Wolf Overnight Camp & Wayfinder 2025:

-A deposit of at least \$300 is required for each session registration.
-Of this, \$100 is non-refundable administration fee.
+A deposit of \$300 is required for each session registration.
+This is a non-refundable administration fee.

-A full refund, less a \$100 non-refundable administration fee/week/person, will be issued to any cancellation made prior to April 15th, 2022.
+A full refund, less the \$300 non-refundable administration fee/session/person, will be issued to any cancellation made prior to April 15th.

 No refunds will be issued for cancellations made after April 15th.
-2022.

 Behaviour: Campers are expected to honour the Pine Project's Code of Conduct.
 We reserve the right to dismiss a camper whose behaviour is out of line with this Code of Conduct in a way that puts themselves or others at risk.
-The camper will need to pick picked up and no refund will be issued for dismissals.
+The camper will need to be picked up and no refund will be issued for dismissals.

-Weather: Red Wolf and Voyageurs camps runs fully outside in rain or shine; therefore, we don't provide refunds or credits due to weather.
+Weather: Red Wolf and Wayfinder camps runs fully outside in rain or shine; therefore, we don't provide refunds or credits due to weather.
 All children should come to camp with weather-appropriate clothing and related gear.
 In the event that extreme weather jeopardizes the health and safety of participants and staff, the Pine Project may choose to cancel camp or move participants to an emergency indoor location.
 No refunds will be issued.